misogi/vscode-ruby-rubocop/README.md

 - auto invoke when saving file
 - auto correct command "Ruby: autocorrect by rubocop"

+### Exclude file

+An extention forces rubocop's 'force-exclusion' option.

+If you want not to execute rubocop on some file, You could add AllCops/Exclude on rubocop.yml.
+This can saving without executing rubocop.

 # Installation

 Installation of ruby and rubocop is required.